 I am a Yoga Therapist and meditation teacher.
-I work one on one with people seeking deep healing from traumatic stress, spiritual emergency, anxiety, depression and transformational crises.
-I host small group classes and trainings and speak at international conferences.
+I work one on one and in small groups with people seeking recovery from traumatic stress, spiritual emergency, anxiety, depression and transformational crises.
+I host workshops and trainings and speak at international conferences.

 International Association of Yoga Therapists-Certified Ananda Yoga® Therapist